nelsonfigueroa/nelson.cloud/content/posts/2021-02-28-cleaning-up-after-deleted-apps-on-macos.md

 After deleting apps on macOS, they tend leave behind residual files and directories throughout the system.
 You can use the `find` command to find these files after an app has been deleted.
 I'll be deleting the LastPass app and removing its residual files as an example.

+{{< admonition type="tip" title="2024-10-13 Update" >}}
-**2024-10-13 Update**: I recently discovered [Pearcleaner](https://github.com/alienator88/Pearcleaner).
+I recently discovered [Pearcleaner](https://github.com/alienator88/Pearcleaner).
 You can use this app to delete other apps along with all the extra files and folders they create.
 I recommend you use this first and then continue reading this post if you want to look more deeply.

 You can download Pearcleaner from the link above or install it with [Homebrew](https://formulae.brew.sh/cask/pearcleaner):

 ```shell
 brew install --cask pearcleaner
 ```
+{{< /admonition >}}

 ## Searching for Residual Files and Directories